Updated December 2025

 Sensitive information about you will be used and disclosed only for the primary purpose for which it was collected or a directly related secondary purpose that would be reasonably expected by you, unless you agree otherwise, or the use or disclosure of that sensitive information is otherwise permitted, required or authorised by law.

-The School’s staff are required to respect and take seriously the confidentiality of students’ and parents’ personal information and the privacy of individuals.
+The School’s staff are required to respect and take seriously the confidentiality of students’ and Parents’ personal information and the privacy of individuals.

 The School has in place reasonable steps to protect the personal information the School holds from misuse, loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and password access rights to computerised records.